MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/tvos.md

 MSAppCenter.start("{Your App Secret}", withServices: [MSAnalytics.self])
 ```

-### 4.4 Add internet capabilities for sandboxed apps

-If your app is using the App Sandbox, you have to set the capability to allow outgoing (Client) connections to allow the app to have access to the internet.
-Xcode 9 enables the App Sandbox by default but the capabilities for outgoing connections need to be set explicitly.

-Select your project in the project navigator, select the **Capabilities** tab and if your app is using the sandbox, enable outgoing connections.

-> [!NOTE]
-> If your app has App Center Push enabled, incoming (Server) connections has to be set as well.

 ---

 Great, you are all set to visualize Analytics and Crashes data on the portal that the SDK collects automatically.

-Look at the documentation for [App Center Analytics](~/sdk/analytics/macos.md) and [App Center Crashes](~/sdk/crashes/macos.md) to learn how to customize and use more advanced functionalities of both services.
+Look at the documentation for [App Center Analytics](~/sdk/analytics/tvos.md) and [App Center Crashes](~/sdk/crashes/tvos.md) to learn how to customize and use more advanced functionalities of both services.

-To learn how to get started with Push, read the documentation of [App Center Push](~/sdk/push/macos.md).